airbrake/airbrake/README.md

 Development
 -----------

-See `TESTING.md` for instructions on how to run the tests.
+Use `bundle && rake` to run the tests.

 Credits
 -------